 Keeping a talented member of staff within your company (whether in a remote team or not) also involves making sure that they feel valued for their contributions, and by promoting a healthy work-life balance.
 An excellent way of doing this is through remote workplace benefits.
 For example, you could offer wellness program incentives, ample holiday time, or childcare vouchers.
 Remember that if staff are happy, healthy and feel appreciated within the workplace, they are more likely to stay within your firm.

 Want to know how to enforce a remote work setup successfully?
-Jump to your preferred section by selecting one of the titles below:
+Then follow our list.

 To avoid unnecessary security breaches and the associated costs, businesses should create standard security protocols with remote employees.
 These policies can include a list of pre-approved applications and guidelines on how to keep home devices secure.
 As technologies continue to grow and change, these policies need to stay current.
 If there is an incident where a device has been compromised, employees should have a procedure in place for reporting it.